Scott M. Doughty, B.A.E.S., P'24

 Associate Director of College Counseling

 Litzinger joined The Pennington School in 2012 as the associate director of admission.
-Her career spans twenty three years in college admissions for both the College of William and Mary and Rutgers University and in secondary school admission for independent schools.
+Her career spans twenty-four years in college admissions for both the College of William and Mary and Rutgers University and in secondary school admission for independent schools.
 She received her bachelor’s degree in American Studies and English from Rutgers College.
 She has completed graduate work at the College of William and Mary and holds a master’s degree in communications from Monmouth University.
 Litzinger completed her postgraduate certification in college counseling from the University of California, San Diego.
 In June of 2013, she spent a week at the Harvard Summer Institute on College Admissions.
 She is a member of the National Association of College Admissions Counseling (NACAC) and the New Jersey Association of College Admissions Counseling (NJACAC).

 Elizabeth Cummings, B.A., M.S.Ed.